archethic-foundation/aeip/AEIP-2.md

    "type": "non-fungible",
    "name": "My NFT",
    "symbol": "MNFT",
-   "properties": [
-     [
-       {
+   "properties": {
-         "name": "image",
-         "value": "base64 of the image"
+      "image": "base64 of the image",
+      "description": "This is a NFT with an image"
    }
-     ]
-   ]
 }
 ```

-For instance, a NFT could have a set of properties describing the image source (either base64 encoding or external link) as well as other properties to identify the asset.

-Array of object define the properties, so we can extend it later with the addition of new attribute being backward compatible.
+Properties defined there are global and applied to all tokens minted.

 ### Collection